nthState/ShapeWarp/Sources/PathWarp/PathWarp.docc/PointTypeExtension.md

 # ``PathWarp/PointType``

-You may not want to warp all points on a shape.
+You may not want to warp all elements on a shape.

 If you want to warp just the line start/finish points, provide: